Welcome to my site! My name is Sean Ronkoske.

 How do you know what the RIGHT price is?

-Go to Zillow and get a Zestimate.
-That gives you a clue… but only a clue.
+You can go to Zillow and get a Zestimate… but that really only is a clue.

 Then drive around and look at those properties…. with a very open mind & heart.